Stuycs-K/final-project-8-fangl-lia/README.md

 Most colored balls, with the exception of the 8 ball, are separated into two *groups*: solids (numbered 1 through 7) and stripes (numbered 9 through 15).
+This is also visually evident from the design of the balls.
 The first shot after the break that pots a ball and does not commit a foul decides the groups for the players.
 The player making this shot receives the group of the first ball they pot.

-Once groups are decided, the goal of the game is to pot one's group's balls and eventually pot the 8 ball.
+Once groups are decided, the goal of the game is to be the first to pot one's group's balls and pot the 8 ball afterwards.

 A foul is committed if any one of these occur during/after a shot:
 - The cue ball is potted